 We recently imported our first Retsina, that of Tetramythos.
 Winemaker Panayiotis Papagiannopoulos wanted to make an expression that harks back to the old days, so he uses old-vine Roditis fermented with pine resin collected in his vineyards from Aleppo pine trees and vinifies in terracotta amphoras.
 The result is wonderful.
 Discreet notes of garrigues, rosemary and conifer with a textured and bright palate.
 The finish has a tiny echo of the pine forest.
 It just arrived at the SAQ, so run for it.

-Later this year, looking forward to brining in the Papagiannakos family Retsina later this year.
+Later this year, we are looking forward to bringing in the Papagiannakos family Retsina.
 Vassili’s family has been farming Savatiano and making Retsina for over 100 years, and his style is also on the light-handed, elegant way for expressing the beautiful terroir of Attica.
 Now that Quebec has seen that Greek wine is more than Retsina, it is time to bring it in.